PERicci/expenses_list/README.md

 # Expenses List

-My first React project with hooks (useState): A list that you can register your expenses.
+My first React project with hooks (useState).
+A list that you can register your expenses.

 ## Technologies